gamati01/BGK2D_GPU/README.md

 The code was orignally written and developed by:
 * Giorgio Amati		CINECA, Rome branch	Italy

 This is an experimental code.
-The authors accept no responsibility for the performance of the code or for the correctness of the results.
+The author accept no responsibility for the performance of the code or for the correctness of the results.

 The code is licensed under MIT Software License